A global Torelli theorem for singular symplectic varieties: Introduction

 \subsection{Outline}

-In sections \ref{sec hodge} and \ref{sec symplektisch} we explain some basic facts about irreducible symplectic varieties and their Hodge structures.
-We recall that the Hodge structure on the second cohomology of an irreducible symplectic variety is always pure and prove the degeneration of Hodge-de Rham spectral sequence for singular symplectic varieties in a suitable range.
-We also examine the Mumford--Tate group of a general irreducible symplectic manifold.
+In Sections \ref{sec hodge} and \ref{sec symplektisch} we explain some basic facts about symplectic varieties admitting irreducible symplectic resolutions and their Hodge structures.
+We recall that the Hodge structure on the second cohomology of such a symplectic variety is always pure and prove the degeneration of Hodge-de Rham spectral sequence for singular symplectic varieties in a suitable range.

-The locally trivial deformation theory of irreducible symplectic varieties is studied in section \ref{sec defo}.
+The locally trivial deformation theory of symplectic varieties admitting an irreducible symplectic resolution is studied in Section \ref{sec defo}.
 This is one of the two technical centerpieces of the present paper.
 All our moduli theory builds on this in an essential way.
-The main results are the proof of smoothness of the Kuranishi space, the comparison of deformations of a singular symplectic variety and its resolution, the local Torelli theorem, and the analog of Huybrechts' theorem.
+The main results are the proof of smoothness of the Kuranishi space, the comparison of deformations of a symplectic variety admitting an irreducible symplectic resolution and its resolution, the local Torelli theorem, and the analog of Huybrechts' theorem.
+Even though the deformations of a birational contraction can be characterized locally in the deformation space in terms of Noether-Lefschetz loci, it is---contrary to the surface case---nontrivial to show that a contraction deforms.
 We also include some remarks and applications to the question of existence of algebraically coisotropic subvarieties.
-In section \ref{sec monodromy} we introduce and investigate marked moduli spaces of locally trivial families of irreducible symplectic varieties.
-We study the relation to moduli spaces of the resolution through compatibly marked moduli spaces of irreducible symplectic resolutions as well as various associated monodromy groups.
-The analysis of how these spaces and their monodromy groups are connected is the second main ingredient of this work.
-In this section we make use of Verbitsky's ergodicity of complex structures and Amerik-Verbitsky's concept of MBM classes.